No items found.

 The process is also considerably faster:

 Assuming that a company can fulfill all of the criteria set out by their chosen exchange, a traditional IPO can still take as long as a year to complete.
-A reverse merger takes a faction of that time.
+A reverse merger takes a fraction of that time.

 What does this all mean for your stock?